harutekku/Various-Markdown-Notes/Concurrency/CppCon - Concurrency.md

 ## `std::mutex`
   - Mutex is a mutual exclusion mechanism
-  - Mutex allows the current thread of execution to gain an exclusive access to the unique resource
+  - Mutex allows the current thread of execution to gain exclusive access to the unique resource
     - `lock()` method acquires the unique resource
-    - `unlock()` method releases the unique resurce
+    - `unlock()` method releases the unique resource
   - A `std::mutex` is a resource - it must be `unlock()`ed once you're done with it

 ```cpp